Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Integrators

-The Leap-Frog (LeapF) integrator is a second-order widely used symplectic integrator.
-Symplectic integrators are designed to numerically preserve the integrals of motion and the phase volume of the simulated system.
+The leapfrog integrator is a second-order widely used integrator.
+As mentioned previously, this integrator is strictly symplectic only when a global-constant time-step is adopted.
+Symplectic integrators are designed to numerically preserve the integrals of motion and the phase-space volume of the simulated system.

-In the Leap-Frog method, the evolution of the gravitational system can be written as a sequence of \emph{Kick} (advance of velocities) and \emph{Drift} (advance of positions) operators \citep{2009MNRAS.398.1027K}, defined by:
+In the leapfrog method, the evolution of the gravitational system can be written as a sequence of \emph{Kick} (advance of velocities) and \emph{Drift} (advance of positions) operators \citep[e.g.][]{Channell...1993,1997astro.ph.10043Q}, defined by:

 where $\textbf{x}$, $\textbf{v}$ and $\textbf{a}$ are the position, velocity and acceleration of a particle, respectively, and $dt$ is the time step.
-In this paper we use the operator sequence called KDK Leap-Frog:
+In this paper, we use the operator sequence called KDK leapfrog \citep[also known as \emph{velocity Verlet,}][]{1982JChPh..76..637S}:

 where we considered that the evolution is for one time step, i.e. from $t_{n}$ to $t_{n}+dt$.
+Through this paper, we will refer to KDK leapfrog with a global-constant time-step as the Leapfrog integrator.